ZeweiSong/Fantastic-Genomes-And-Where-To-Find-Them/README.md

 Availabel clades are: Fungi, Prokaryota, Virus, Metazoa, Viridiplantae, and Unclassified_Eukaryota.

+The output of get_download_summary_for_clades.py will be like:

+    Fungi is the chosen clade.
+    The folder genomes_Fungi/ is there, I will check for genomes already downloaded.
+    Seems there are 5300 files already there.
+    Found 5575 genomes availabe in NCBI genomes FTP.
+    Need to download 275 genomes.
+    The FTP list is in ncbi_Fungi_genomes_download.txt.
+    You can download them in parallel using:

+    cat ncbi_Fungi_genomes_download.txt | parallel -j 4 wget -q -c {} --directory-prefix=genomes_Fungi

+You can install parallel using:

+    sudo apt-get parallel

 # The redundant taxa name and how do we remove them.

 NCBI taxdump may contain some taxa name that have different parents.
 For example: